John-Colvin/ES/README.md

 ES
 ==

-new_interface branch:
-A full refactoring of the code with the aim of providing a generic template to solve new problems with.
-This means very heavy use of templates and mixins, so the code isn't the most readable in the world.
-It does make for a nice clean interface however.

 A simple evolutionary strategies package for D.

 This is a work in progress and might completely change overnight.
 Be warned.